12 SEO Myths That Don't Hold Today [Video]

 You want enough content to clearly show who you are, what you do, where you are (if local), your value proposition, and what visitors should do next.
-The goal is to satisfy the visitors with adequate information while not overwhelming or underwhelming them, and certainly without confusing them.
+The goal is to satisfy the visitors with adequate information without overwhelming or underwhelming them and certainly without confusing them.

 9) Meta descriptions hugely impact search rankings.

-While meta descriptions don't necessarily affect rankings, they can affect clickthrough rates, and that's important.
+While meta descriptions or only a minor criterion relative to rankings, they can affect clickthrough rates, and that's important.
 The difference between someone seeking information clicking through to your page and one who goes elsewhere can very well be the difference between a relevant and compelling meta description in the SERPs (search engine results pages).
 Meta descriptions are the text that follows the URL in the SERPs.

-If pop-ups are used in a way that's helpful instead of disruptive they can be a useful part of your inbound marketing strategy.
-Google only penalizes pop-ups if they get in the way of a user's ability to access the content on a page when they're searching on mobile.
+If pop-ups are used in a helpful rather than disruptive way, they can be a useful part of your inbound marketing strategy.
+Google only penalizes pop-ups if they negatively impact the user experience, e.g., by getting in the way of a user's ability to access the content on a page.

-Offer something of value that's relevant to anyone visiting a particular site page and fit the pop-up seamlessly into the context of what your users are already doing so as to not denigrate the user experience.
+Offer relevant content to anyone visiting a particular page and fit pop-up or slide-in forms seamlessly into the context of what your users are already doing so as not to denigrate the user experience.

-11) Having your site HTTPS encrypted isn't important for SEO.
+11) Having your site HTTPS encrypted isn't important.

-Not at all sure where this myth got its start, but Google has publicly stated that if two sites are otherwise equal, but only one has SSL enabled, that site may get a rank boost that's adequate to outweigh the other contender for a particular position in rankings.
+Google has publicly stated that if two sites are otherwise equal, but only one has SSL enabled, that site may get a rank boost to outweigh the other contender for a particular position in rankings.

 They have specifically said that HTTPS/SSL is a ranking factor and increases website credibility.
-Since July 2018 Google marks and reminds users when a site is not secure.
+Since 2018, Google marks and reminds users when a site is insecure.
 So get that HTTPS certificate.